Structure Preserving Approximation of Semiconcave Functions: Approximation

-Making use of \Cref{prop:coarea}, we obtain \Cref{Theo:errorbounds} below.
+Combining \Cref{prop:interpolation} and \Cref{lemma:BVnormSC}, we obtain \Cref{Theo:errorbounds} below.
 This is an approximation result for semiconcave functions for the architecture proposed in this work.
-The main emphasis lies on the fact that an approximation of the functions $\{\phi_i\}_{i=1}^{n}$ in the $C(\overline{\Omega})$ norm, induces information on the approximation of the gradient of a semiconcave function.
+The emphasis lies on the fact that an approximation of the functions $\{\phi_i\}_{i=1}^{n}$ in the $C(\overline{\Omega})$ norm, induces information on the approximation of the gradient of a semiconcave function.